LogoLogo

 How to get started

 Journey mapping is a powerful visualization tool that outlines the steps a person takes to reach a goal, offering invaluable insights in transforming eGovernment services.
-The video provides an overview of the journey mapping and explains how to use the template.
+The video provides an overview of the journey mapping and explains how to use .

 It's recommendable to start by sharing findings from the different areas after introducing to the existing as-is-journey.
 These findings should be used to expand the as-is-journey and to enrich it with user centered information.
 For this, especially the inclusion of a civil servant or other government official concerned with the matter can make a big difference.